 Learn more about the natural world from local experts in an informal and friendly atmosphere and meet other people who share similar interests.
-Latest courses on this page.

 To book a course please call 0191 208 2790 or email email@example.com we will reserve your place and advise you how to make your payment.
 Once you have reserved your place, you can make an online payment by clicking here.
+Receipt of payment will confirm your place.

 Our courses vary in length, costs and the amount of time spent on field trips or in the classroom, so please check each course for details.
 All our courses are suitable for beginner and intermediate level unless stated otherwise.